 One person's pancreatic cancer will differ in size, exact location, type of cells, whether and how it has spread.
 Similarly, their recovery stories are unlikely to be the same.
 Bear that in mind when you read my story.
 My post-Whipple's surgery falls at the most optimistic end of the spectrum.
 Nonetheless, it is a true story.

 After my initial six days in hospital followed by a 4-day return for a wound infection, the first weeks of my recovery were much the same as any other patient after pancreatic cancer surgery.
 Once home, I had little pain but felt exhausted and had little appetite.
 What I did eat was very reluctant to leave the other end of my body and for a month, I was uncomfortable, but happy to be home and to know that things were following the predicted path.

 When my appetite did return, it had changed.
 I now have a 'sweet tooth' and some of the more bland foods previously enjoyed no longer hold any appeal.
-My GP encouraged me to eat whatever I fancied to recover the 30lbs I had lost during my illness and Ian Beckingham (IJB), my surgeon, too, suggested I build myself up again to prepare myself for chemotherapy, which, incidentally, I never needed or had.
+My GP encouraged me to eat whatever I fancied to recover the 30lbs I had lost during my illness and my surgeon suggested I build myself up again to prepare myself for chemotherapy, which, incidentally, I never needed or had.
 My body-weight returned to near normal within 9/12 months, and I now successfully keep my weight constant around what I consider my appropriate weight.